NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 <br>

 Dominic's research focuses on protocols and cryptography, which are like dry kindling that reignites the dreamer's inner spark.
 Dominic believes that these protocols and cryptographic algorithms can change the world.
-He took the "D" for decentralized and the "finity" for infinity and combined them to create "Dfinity".
-Dfinity aims to create a decentralized application platform with infinite scalability.
+He took the "D" for decentralized and the "finity" for infinity and combined them to create "DFINITY".
+DFINITY aims to create a decentralized application platform with infinite scalability.

 After returning to Mountain View, California from China, Dominic tweeted, "China Loves Blockchain :)".